-But here’s the good news: most overexertion injuries are preventable.
-When you combine smart safety protocols with modern tools—like AI-powered video analytics—retail leaders can move from reacting to accidents to stopping them before they happen.
-This guide breaks down the true costs, root causes, and gives you a clear, actionable path toward proactive, tech-supported safety in retail.
+But here’s the good news: most overexertion injuries are avoidable.
+When you combine smart safety protocols with modern tools—like AI-powered video analytics—retail leaders can move from reacting to accidents to addressing them before they escalate.
+This guide breaks down the true costs, root causes, and gives you a clear, actionable path toward forward-looking, tech-supported safety in retail.

 Why Overexertion Accidents Are a Hidden Drain on Retail Operations

 From stocking shelves to moving inventory, retail teams face high physical demands, repetitive motions, and a fast-paced environment.
-Overexertion and falls have been the top two injury causes across all industries for over two decades (Source: Liberty Mutual Workplace Safety Index, 2025).
 In retail, these risks are amplified by crowded aisles, unpredictable workloads, and tight deadlines.

-The Top 5 Causes of Overexertion Accidents in Retail—and How to Prevent Them
+The Top 5 Causes of Overexertion Accidents in Retail—and How to Mitigate Them

-Understanding why overexertion accidents happen is the first step to stopping them.
-Here are the five most common causes in retail, plus practical prevention tips—and how AI video analytics can give your safety program a critical edge.
+Understanding why overexertion accidents happen is the first step toward addressing them.
+Here are the five most common causes in retail, plus practical mitigation tips—and how video AI can give your safety program a distinct advantage.

 1. Improper Lifting and Manual Handling